Multi-Layer Attention-Based Explainability via Transformers for Tabular Data: Introduction

 The huge advances of modern deep learning (DL) models have focused mostly on unstructured data sources \cite{Goodfellow-et-al-2016, Roy2019}, as have most of the efforts made towards generating better prediction explanations and interpretable models.
 For TD, traditional machine learning models such as boosting and random forests continue to be de-facto choices \cite{tjoa2019}.
 Yet, despite their good performance, models based on tree ensembles are usually not as interpretable as some simpler -but less successful- models like logistic regression or single decision trees \cite{caruana2015}.
 In this sense, improving DL models for TD would allow both single- and multi-modal problems with TD to benefit from more widely explored explainable models.
 Additionally, DL models leverage gradient descent learning, which is not supported by tree-based models.
 This type of optimization decreases the need for feature selection and engineering and facilitates joint training of models taking inputs from multiple data sources with mixed modalities \cite{ tabnet2019, fttransf2021}.

 In particular, a set of models that have shown promising results at pushing the boundaries of DL for TD are transformers \cite{tabnet2019, fttransf2021,tabtransf2020,saint2021, autoint2019}.
 Unlike other DL models, transformers have not only obtained great success in diverse tasks, but also possess a built-in capability to provide explanations for its results via attention \cite{attention2017}.
-Following this lead, we propose multi-layer attention-based explainability via transformers for TD, a novel method that leverages attention mechanism and combines it with graph concepts to enable a better understanding of how groups of tabular features influence the transformer's decisions.
+Following this lead, we propose multi-layer attention-based explainability\footnote{The extent to which the attention mechanism should be used for providing explanations is a matter of interest and an ongoing debate \cite{jain,thorne,serrano,wiegreffe,dong}.
+However, this discussion is contingent upon the definition of the term \textit{explainability}.
+In the context of this paper, we adhere to Wiegreffe and Pinter\cite{wiegreffe}'s terminology and define it as ``providing a plausible, but not necessarily faithful rationale for model prediction".} via transformers for TD, a novel method that leverages attention mechanism and combines it with knowldedge transfer and graph concepts to enable a better understanding of how groups of tabular features influence the transformer's decisions.
 To this end, a transformer model is trained on a classification task using TD as input.
 In tabular inputs, it is common to have several features that represent similar underlying concepts.
 As the number of features increases, their collective importance might end up being diluted across the relative importance of a large number of single features, making it hard to pinpoint relevant explanations at a conceptual level.
 To account for this, instead of assigning importance or relevance to each individual feature, meaningful groups of features are created a priori.
 A transformer model is trained with these groups as inputs and the most relevant concepts for the classification task are identified by the model at the conceptual or group level.
 We train transformers on three datasets and generate multi-layer attention-based explanations for their prediction, i.e., we identify groups of features that have the largest impact on the model's decision.
 For a transformer with a single head, prior work considers attention only at the last layer, which disregards information of all preceding layers.
 Our methodology considers all layers.
-To cope with the assumption of a single head, we use the student-teacher paradigm to train a single-head but multi-layer transformer based on a trained multi-head transformer and apply graph-based explainability on the student.
+To cope with the assumption of a single head, we use knowledge distillation \cite{hinton2015distilling} to train a single-head but multi-layer transformer based on a trained multi-head transformer and apply graph-based explainability on the student.
 We further compare our explanations with those provided by other widely known explainability methods.